mvm023/wildwijs_frontend/README.md

 ## Building locally

-To build the frontend locally, run the following command in the program directory
+To build the frontend locally, run the following command in the program directory:

 npm run dev

+- The backend should now be running on https://127.0.0.1:5173.